 If one guest injures another due to carelessness, the courts will rule that the individuals who caused the damage and not the property owner are liable.
 Workman’s compensation claims are a different matter entirely.
 If a staff member is injured while on the job due to a selfie stick hitting him in the head, the employer is liable for the workman’s compensation claim.
 In addition to medical costs, the employer also has to accommodate time off.
 The loss of that employee could open up holes in maintenance or park security, thus creating more issues.
 The costs associated with employee injury due to a careless patron make it more cost effective to ban the sticks than to absorb the costs of potential lawsuits.

 While the Disney ban on selfie sticks may be inconvenient to travelers, there are some very good reasons for the ban.
 The potential for injury to staff, patrons, and damage to property are all excellent reasons to remove the items entirely.
 Remember that park owners have a responsibility to protect you from harm.
-If they should ever fail in this duty, you are advised to seek legal counsel to get the compensation you deserve.theme parks
+If they should ever fail in this duty, you are advised to seek legal counsel to get the compensation you deserve.Post keywords: theme parks